Five of Pentacles

 Reading the Card

-• Have faith in yourself and things turning out right if you take the time to do things properly.
+- Have faith in yourself and things turning out right if you take the time to do things properly.

-• Stick together through adversity in the exact same way you stick together in the good times.
+- Stick together through adversity in the exact same way you stick together in the good times.
 Never walk away from loved ones; pick them up and carry them, because they will carry you in return.

-• Anything that will not matter in a couple of years should not matter by tomorrow either - unless you have trained yourself to create more drama and misery when anything happens!
+- Anything that will not matter in a couple of years should not matter by tomorrow either, unless you have trained yourself to create more drama and misery when anything happens.

 Adversity will still happen, but you will be stronger and ready for the challenge.

-The reversal
+The Reversal

 You may now have a better appreciation of people you certainly cannot rely on when the chips are down.
-This may have initially been a cause of anger and panic, but now the dust has settled, you have knowledge, and knowledge is power for the future.
+This may have initially been a cause of anger and panic, but now the dust has settled, you have knowledge, and that is power for the future.

 Card Design Process